zeisys/awscli-on-mac/README.md

 <br/>

+> __Warning__
-+**Important Step After Installation of Brew.** You maybe required to run the following commands manually.
+**Important Step After Installation of Brew.** You maybe required to run the following commands manually.
 Brew installation will indicate the correct commands at the end of the installation.
-Be sure to run these commands - else, brew will not work.+
+Be sure to run these commands - else, brew will not work.

 ```
 echo '# Set PATH, MANPATH, etc., for Homebrew.' >> /Users/xyz/.zprofile